jdjgilbert/wildecolhull/content/authors/Sam-Butler/_index.md

   link: https://twitter.com/sammy_butler_

 user_groups:
-- Researchers
+- Alumni

 ---

-Sam's MSc focuses firstly on how red mason bees structure the provisions they provide to offspring, by slicing up pollen balls and sampling the pollen across transects.
-Secondly, she is working with local schools and orchards to investigate how pollen composition changes within and among cells and nests in different environments.
+Sam's MSc focused primarily on how red mason bees structure the provisions they provide to offspring, by slicing up pollen balls and sampling the pollen across transects.